Browse by Medical Category

 Accepting New Patients

 Dr. Bhan is a senior pathologist recognized for his diagnostic expertise in breast cancer, and in monitoring transplant and immunodeficiency cases.
 His current research is focused on IBD and the immunopathogenesis of liver disease.
+His centers and specialties also include the Center for the Study of Inflammatory Bowel Disease.

 Go To Programs